sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 **Multiprocessor systems** : are computers that have more than one CPU.
 These systems allow multiple processes to run simultaneously, increasing performance and efficiency.
 There are two types: symmetric multiprocessing, where all processors are equal, and asymmetric multiprocessing, where one processor controls others.
 These systems are used in high-performance computing and servers.

 ---

 #### System Boot

-Booting is the process of starting or restarting a computer system.
-It involves loading the operating system kernel into the system's main memory (RAM) and beginning its execution so that the computer becomes operational.
+Booting is the process of starting or restarting a computer system by loading the operating system kernel into the system's main memory (RAM) and beginning its execution so that the computer becomes operational.

-The bootstrap program is a small, specialized code that resides in firmware, usually in ROM (Read-Only Memory) or flash memory on the motherboard.
+The Bootstrap Loader is a small, specialized code that resides in firmware, usually in ROM (Read-Only Memory) or flash memory on the motherboard.
 Because ROM is non-volatile, it retains its contents even when the power is off.

 This bootstrap program is the first code that runs when the system is powered on.
-Its job is to perform basic system checks and then locate and load the operating system kernel from disk into memory.
+It Starts the booting process and initializes the system by performing basic system checks and then locate and load the operating system kernel from disk into memory.

 ---